-Content: We will continue our study of (mostly) perturbative quantum field theory, and we will come to terms with the effects of loops.
-Most importantly we will learn the renormalization group point of view on QFT.
+Content: Here's my initial plan: We will continue the study of (mostly) perturbative quantum field theory, and we will come to terms with the effects of loops.
+We will learn some things about field theory which are true non-perturbatively.
+We will learn about gauge theory.
+We will learn about the crucial notion of Effective Field Theory.
 We will learn about the Standard Model of particle physics.